unitaryfund/unitaryhack2022/projects/quantify-core.md

     value: 100
 ---

-Quantify enables quantum computing users to program hybrid `gate-level` / `pulse-level` physics experiments
+Quantify enables quantum computing users to program hybrid `gate-level` / `pulse-level` physics experiments:
 - in a hardware-agnostic manner through [`quantify-scheduler`](https://gitlab.com/quantify-os/quantify-scheduler) (currently supporting Qblox and Zurich Instruments `control hardware`),
 - and to automate `data acquisition` and execution of these experiments with [`quantify-core`](https://gitlab.com/quantify-os/quantify-core).